 If no motion has been sensed in the home for a certain period of time

-Stephanie is a young woman with autism who wanted to live alone because having roommates created stress and negative behavioral outcomes.
-Her mother, who lives on the other side of town, knew that Stephanie could live independently but wanted to be able to know if Stephanie had not gotten up for work in the morning, or if she was wandering at nighttime.
+Stephanie is a young woman with autism who wanted to live alone because having roommates created stress and negative behavioral outcomes for her.
+Stephanie had many of the skills necessary to live independently, however, her mother had some concerns about Stephanie not getting up for work in the morning, as well as potentially wandering at night.

 To support Stephanie's independence while alleviating her mother's concerns, we set up a remote support system that included door and motion sensors to monitor Stephanie's movement in her home and her entry/exit.
 If Stephanie doesn’t trigger the sensors by a certain time in the morning, her mother calls her to make sure she is up and ready for work.
-The door sensor allows Stephanie's mother to know when Stephanie is going to and from work, as well as if she is trying to leave during late evening hours.
+The door sensor allows Stephanie's mother to know that Stephanie is going to and from work, as well as if she is trying to leave during late evening hours.